blueprint-platform/codegen-blueprint/docs/architecture/executable-architecture-contract.md

 #### Generated Project (Optional)

-The engine can optionally generate **architecture enforcement tests** into produced projects:
+The engine can optionally generate **architecture guardrails tests** into produced projects:

-* Generated only when enabled via profile / enforcement mode
+* Generated only when enabled via profile / guardrails mode
 * Implemented as executable ArchUnit tests
 * Focused on **structural boundaries** (e.g. layered or hexagonal layouts)

-⚠️ Generated‑project enforcement is **opt‑in** in 1.0.0 GA and never implicit.
+⚠️ Generated-project guardrails are **opt-in** in 1.0.0 GA and never implicit.

 ---